Hartford (town), Wisconsin: History

 The La Crosse and Milwaukee Railroad was constructed through the community in 1855, and while rail connections were important to Hartford's growth into the early 1900s, the company failed in 1861.
 Many local landowners had taken out mortgages on land for the railroad in exchange for company shares.
 The company's failure left the landowners with mortgages to pay off, creating a local crisis in which some families were forced to sell their farms.
 The Hartford Home League newspaper started during the crisis to advocate for the farmers.

 The community's early years saw increasing tension between the white settlers and their Native American neighbors.
 For example, on August 25, 1861, a group of approximately a dozen Native Americans were living near Horicon Marsh, northwest of Hartford.
 They owned a horse, which got loose and wandered into a neighboring settler's cornfield.
 The settler shot and killed the horse, and the Native Americans vowed revenge.
 The story traveled quickly, becoming increasingly exaggerated as it spread.
 By the time the story reached Hartford on August 26, the dozen peaceful Native Americans had been transfigured into an army of 5,000 warriors preparing to massacre the settlers in the area.
 Many able-bodied men in Hartford armed themselves, formed a war party, and set out to fight the Native Americans.
 But when they arrived at Horicon Marsh they found that the threat was entirely fictional.
 The incident caused widespread fear among the Native Americans as well as in the surrounding communities.

 The City of Hartford incorporated out of some of the town's land in 1883, and shifted from being a small market town serving the local farmers to being a larger industrial community, including the Kissel Motor Car Company; the International Stamping Company, which manufactured automobile parts; the Hartford Canning Company, which process local farmers' crops—particularly peas, which were a cash crop in the area; the knitting mills of the Paramount Knitting Company; a glove factory; three tanneries; and a brewery.

 During World War II, the Town of Hartford's farmers were affected by labor shortages, and in the summer of 1944, the U.S. military tried to remedy the problem by contracting German prisoners of war to work on pea farms.
 Initially, the prisoners were transported from a requisitioned hotel on Lake Keesus in Waukesha County.
 In October 1944, the military requisitioned the Schwartz Ballroom in the City of Hartford to serve as a prisoner of war camp for 600 Germans.
 The prisoners were contracted to work on farms as well as in canneries, hemp mills, dairy facilities, and tanneries.
 The camp closed in January 1946 and the prisoners were repatriated to Germany.

 Geography

-According to the United States Census Bureau, the town has a total area of 30.9 mi^{2} (80.1 km^{2}).
-30.2 mi^{2} (78.2 km^{2}) of it is land and 0.7 mi^{2} (1.9 km^{2}) of it (2.36%) is water.
+According to the United States Census Bureau, the town has a total area of 30.9 mi^{2} (80.1 km^{2}), of which 30.2 mi^{2} (78.2 km^{2}) is land and 0.7 mi^{2} (1.9 km^{2}) (2.36%) is water.